 Traditional data warehouses fit into an on-premise or more recently a cloud based IaaS model (see below).
 The shift to IaaS has taken time, but the cost savings have been dramatic despite cloud providers growing fast and making tidy profits: AWS > 20% margin on ~$20B annual revenue.
 Google Cloud > $4B annual revenue.

 PaaS and Serverless are now taking this even further, reducing infrastructure costs and offloading more $ to cloud providers.
-In 2015 Urs Hölzle predicted Google’s cloud revenue would eclipse advertising revenue by 2020.
-This isn’t surprising given Google have spent two decades perfecting infrastructure services internally and had the jump on container based services by over 10 years.
-Google have come to market with more advanced infrastructure components: Spanner, Kubernetes, gRPC, Jupiter network, Software defined networking and more.
+In 2015 Urs Hölzle predicted Google's cloud revenue would eclipse advertising revenue by 2020.
+This isn’t surprising given Google has spent two decades perfecting infrastructure services internally and had the jump on container-based services by over 10 years.
+Google have come to market with more advanced infrastructure components: Spanner, Kubernetes, gRPC, Jupiter network, Software-defined networking and more.
 Each of these solves scalability problems as well as simplifying application design.
 BigQuery is no different.